 Building a lead management process can either be a very complex process or a simple process.
 If you’re a small business, I would venture to guess that you likely have not even considered building a lead process at this point.
 I’ve heard from a number of people how they have “a lot of leads” and they’re not even sure where they are supposed to start.
 I recently spoke about this during a workshop and this diagram that I am sharing is the document I reviewed.

 I like this document because it’s dead simple.
-It’s high level but it also helps us build a foundation around how a lead process should work.
+It’s high level but it also helps us build a foundation around how a lead management process should work.
 Let’s take a look at the sample lead management process that I’ve put together.

 This diagram is meant to be silly and straight forward.
 I don’t think diagrams should be over complicated when it comes to describing how a small should define their systems.
 This is a perfect example of that.
 Each area has a certain focus and I’m going to describe each a bit more in detail. read more…